zichongkao/selectstarsql/innocence.md

 <a name="possible_innoncence"></a>
 ## Possible Innocence
 Opponents of the death penalty have argued that the risk of mistakenly executing an innocent person is too great a cost to bear.
-In this tutorial, we attempt to approximate how many innocent people may have been executed.
+In this chapter, we attempt to approximate how many innocent people may have been executed.

 The main caveat is that a claim of innocence, even if made on one's deathbed, does not constitute innocence.
 Furthermore, even if the inmate is truthful, there are many interpretations of innocence: The inmate could have been accused of murdering two people but is only innocent of killing one; or he may have killed the bystander but not the cop.
 These aren't just quibbles though: In Texas, murder alone doesn't warrant the death penalty.
 The inmate must have committed a [capital crime](https://en.wikipedia.org/wiki/Capital_punishment_in_Texas#Capital_crimes) like killing a public safety officer or multiple people.
 Hence the inmate may be innocent in a strict judicial sense, though perhaps not by common standards of morality.